top of page

 Studies Involving Human Participants

 Research involving human participants must identify the IRB committee that approved the research.
 All research performed must be in accordance with relevant guidelines, federal regulations, and include a statement at the end of the manuscript confirming that informed consent was obtained from all participants and/or their legal guardians for those under the age of 18 year old.
 Written informed consent must be obtained for the publication of any other information that could lead to identification of a participant (e.g. images and videos) along with a statement confirming that informed consent to publish identifying information/images was granted.
 This must be included in the methods section.
 Human participants' names and other HIPAA identifiers must be removed from all sections of the manuscript, supplementary tables and figures, and appendices.
 A statement.
-Please note that the use of coloured blocks, bars, or shapes to obscure the eyes or facial region of study participants is not an acceptable means of anonymisation.
+Please note that the use of colored blocks, bars, or shapes to obscure the eyes or facial region of study participants is not an acceptable means of anonymisation.

 Animal Studies

 Indicate whether the federal guidelines for the use and care of laboratory animals was followed in your methods section.
+Currently not accepting animal studies.

 Submission Checklist for Authors